 You can either start your children on a life of battling obesity with a sugary breakfast, or you start getting them used to garlic and greens, tomatoes and chilies.
 My grandson just loves having breakfast with us.
 He's not put off by having eight colors eggs florentine instead of sugar pops.

 I chop the cabbage, kale or broccoli leaf a little finer, otherwise it takes longer to cook; keeping this under ten minutes is important to me.
 We have a busy day ahead.

 Toss in your finely chopped green leaf and add a couple tablespoons of water and a smidgen of sea salt.
 Cover the pain with a lid and steam on low heat.

 I try to use as little of the see how it runs salt as possible; mostly they contain an anti caking agent which contains aluminium.
 I don't know about you, but I have no desire to get premature Alzheimer's disease.
-I'd add an exclamation mark here, but for some reason Google disapproves of them.

 Now finally chop your remaining greens and toss them in, and again cover; turn up the heat a little, making sure you have enough water, or it'll burn.
 Steam for about three minutes.

 There again, not too much water, the important minerals like magnesium and zinc are leached out into the liquid.